Homemade vegan hiking meals

 As the majority of long distance trails go through wilderness areas, there aren’t any shops where you can pop in and buy fresh food from.
 The majority of food on tour is therefore dehydrated.

 We were in this position as we planned for our Rondanestien hike.
 In the end we came up with some pretty tasty solutions for vegan hiking meals.
-We settled on seven plant-based recipes and we’ve continued making them for all of our tours.
+We settled on seven plant-based recipes and we’ve continued making them for most of our tours, depending on availability.

 • Lentil Surprise with chilli tomato sauce